sosy-lab/java-smt/doc/Getting-started.md

 such as `Boolector`, `CVC4`, `CVC5`, `OpenSMT`, `Princess`, and `Yices2`,
 can be found in the [`POM file`](Example-Maven-Project/pom.xml) of our [`Example-Maven-Project`](Example-Maven-Project).

+The latest supported solver versions can be found in the Maven example project under [`Example-Maven-Project/pom.xml`](Example-Maven-Project/pom.xml).
+It may sometimes be possible to use a newer version of a solver, or downgrade to an older release.
+However, this should be done with caution as JavaSMT releases are generally tied to specific solver version, and any change may lead to compatibility issues.

 If you are not using Linux, but Windows or macOS, or if you want to use a different architecture, such as `arm64`, you might need to set the dependencies accordingly, e.g., change the type from `so` to `dll` (for Windows) or `dylib` (for macOS),